gabrielassanuma/OOP_DB_batch1241_15052023/README.md

   rake db:create
 ```

+## Overview
+This document provides instructions for a programming exercise.
+It outlines the steps required to complete the exercise and build an application with specific functionalities.
+Follow the instructions below to complete the exercise successfully.

-## Instructions
+## Exercise Steps
+### Database Setup
-1 - Our first step should be to create a migration file to create the "Games" table, which should have 3 columns: name, genre, and address.
+Create a migration file to set up the "Games" table in the database.
+The "Games" table should have three columns: name, genre, and address.

-2 - Now that our database is created, we need to write our first objects into the database.
-Use faker to create 5 games in our DB.
-3 - Now let's move on to the logical part.
-For our application, we will need to create the following actions:
+### Initial Data
+Populate the database with five game records using the Faker library.

+### Application Actions
+The application should support the following actions:
-- Show all games
+Show all games: Display a list of all games in the database.
-- Show a game
+Show a game: Show details of a specific game.
-- Add a new game
+Add a new game: Allow users to add a new game to the database.
-- Update a game
+Update a game: Enable users to update the information of an existing game.
-- Destroy a game
+Destroy a game: Allow users to delete a game from the database.
-- Finish the program
+Finish program: Terminate the program execution.

-4 - Let's create our first action: "Show all games."
+### Action 1: Show all games
-- Add this action to your config/router.rb.
+Add the necessary action to your config/router.rb file.
-- Add the index function to your controller.
+Implement the index function in your controller.
-- Create a function in your view to display all games to the user.
+Create a view function to display all games to the user.

-5 - Moving on to the second action: "Show a game."
+### Action 2: Show a game
-- Follow the same logic: router -> controller -> view.
+Follow the same logic as before: router -> controller -> view.

-6 - Time to play with the "C" of CRUD; let's create an action to add a new game.
+### Action 3: Add a new game
-- Again, follow the router -> controller -> view pattern.
+Repeat the pattern: router -> controller -> view.

-7 - Let's create our update function.
-Can you guess how to implement it?
+### Action 4: Update a game
-- Same pattern: router -> controller -> view.
+Same pattern: router -> controller -> view.

-8 - Time to implement our last CRUD action: delete.
+### Action 5: Destroy a game
-- You know the way...
+You already know how to do it.

-9 - Our application is working really well so far!
-Now it's time to implement a new feature.
-We want to allow the user to mark a game as played.
+### New Feature: Mark a game as played
-- Let's modify our DB by adding a new column named played to the "Games" table.
-Set it to be a boolean, with a default value of false.
+Modify the database by adding a new column named played to the "Games" table.
+Set the default value of the played column to false.
-- One more time: router -> controller -> view.
+Once again, follow the router -> controller -> view pattern.